Hottie Inc. is for sale. Founded in...

 Hottie Guitars® are built for tone, sustain, and maximum resonance.
 We source the finest woods to build one-piece bodies and one-piece necks that are matched, voiced, and balanced to transfer the energy and nuance from your hands to the amplifier.

 Hottie Guitars® have been very well-reviewed by Guitar Player®, Premier Guitar®, Vintage Guitar®, Guitar World®, and other prominent magazines.
 They’ve been highlighted in Rolling Stone®, Maxim®, etc … and have been in the hands of a few of today’s most influential guitarists.
-You’ll soon see them on the new TBS sitcom “The Wedding Band” and ABC’s hit show “Nashville”.
+Look closely and you’ll see them on the TBS sitcom “The Wedding Band” and ABC’s hit show “Nashville”.

-Saul builds only twenty Hottie Guitars® a year so they’re very exclusive and collectable.
+Saul builds only twelve Hottie Guitars® a year so they’re very exclusive and collectable.
 We have no plans to expand production.

 We’re Hottie Inc. We Update, Innovate, Hot-Rod, and Mod.